fireskyvvv/haikara-docs/docs/en/guide/introduction/getting-started.md

 Once Haikara is installed, first set up the [ `Assembly Definition`](https://docs.unity3d.com/Manual/assembly-definition-files.html).
-Add `Haikara.Runtime.Core` to the `Assembly Definition References` of the .asmdef you created (or an existing one).
+Add `Haikara.Runtime` to the `Assembly Definition References` of the .asmdef you created (or an existing one).

 ### 2. Creating the ViewModel class